kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

 Never send `"OK": true` if `Errors` has values or you will be given a `400` return code.

-Simply build your program into a container, `docker push` it to somewhere your cluster has access` and craft a `khcheck` configuration like so:
+Simply build your program into a container, `docker push` it to somewhere your cluster has access` and craft a `khcheck` resource to enable it in your cluster where Kuberhealthy is installed.

+### Creating Your `khcheck` Resource

+Every check needs a `khcheck` to enable and configure it.
+As soon as this resource is applied to the cluster, Kuberhealthy will begin running it.
+Whenever you make a change, Kuberhealthy will re-load the check and restart any checks currently in progress.

+Here is a minimal `khcheck` resource to start hacking with:

 ```yaml
 apiVersion: comcast.github.io/v1